Over 20 years of stone experience

 Should I seal block paving?

-Why sealing helps with block paving:
+Why sealing block paving is beneficial:

 Benefits